Secure CheckoutPersonal information is secured with SSL technology.

 Industry: different oil and gas companies that want to improve their organization's drilling and production performance, oil and gas training companies, oil and gas consultants, innovative drilling companies, drilling engineers, operation engineers, production engineers, asset managers, project managers and digitalization managers

-6. Mechanical Specific Energy (MSE) and Rock Drillability Assessments
+Chapter 6.
+Mechanical Specific Energy (MSE) & Drilling efficiency

 - No. of pages: